View Categories

 Important Instructions #

-• Prior to the course start date, it is strongly recommended that you review in detail the course materials for specifics of the Course Guide, course learning activities, the assessments and rubrics in order to become familiar with the course and the expected work.
+• Prior to the course start date, it is strongly recommended that you review in detail the course materials for specifics of the Course Guide, course learning activities, assessments, and rubrics in order to become familiar with the course and the expected work.

 • In the initial communication with students, please provide an introduction about yourself.
 In your introduction, make sure that you advise students to contact you regularly if they have questions about the course.
 Consider suggesting that they familiarize themselves with the learning environment right away and start the course activities as soon as possible to build their learning momentum.